siennabienna/studio_project/README.md

 ## Coding the Music Player

 Next, I decided to code the music player, as I wanted to see if I could add music to my code easily.
-To start, I first added the same opening and closing setup as the paint window and the paint icon, by explanding the functions `addButtons()` and  `openDesktop()` and adding some new functions  `openCDPlayer()`, `drawCDPlayer()` and `closeCDPlayer()`.
+To start, I first added the same opening and closing setup as the paint window and the paint icon, by expanding the functions `addButtons()` and  `openDesktop()` and adding some new functions  `openCDPlayer()`, `drawCDPlayer()` and `closeCDPlayer()`.

 I found a [useful sketch](https://editor.p5js.org/p5/sketches/Sound:_Load_and_Play_Sound) on p5 to point me in the right direction for adding the music.
-I first sarted by loading a recording of a Backstreet Boys song I had made into the code, `backstreetBoys = loadSound("minden_road.m4a");`.
+I first started by loading a recording of a Backstreet Boys song I had made into the code, `backstreetBoys = loadSound("minden_road.m4a");`.
 I chose to use the Backstreet Boys as I felt an older song would contribute to my goal for the artwork to create the feeling of being on an old desktop.
 Also I thought it was funny.

 ```js
 cdPlayerPlay = createImg("void.png");